Quick Overview of Sydney Public Transportation

-There are also regular train services to all of the main inner city stations, starting at Central Station and traveling through Town Hall, Wynyard, Circular Quay, St James, and the Museum before returning back to Central.
+There are also regular train services to all of the main inner-city stations, starting at Central Station and traveling through Town Hall, Wynyard, Circular Quay, St James, and the Museum before returning back to Central.
 The Eastern Suburbs line is where you will find Martin Place station, in the middle of the City Circle service.
-All travelers on Sydney can use an Opal card; simply tap on when you board and tap off when you depart.
-It’s also worth noting that Sydney trains are all double decked to provide greater capacity for seating.
+All travelers in Sydney can use an Opal card; simply tap on when you board and tap off when you depart.
+It’s also worth noting that Sydney trains are all double-decked to provide greater capacity for seating.

-Trains operate in the Sydney area from midnight to 4.30am.
+Trains stop operating in the Sydney area from midnight to 4.30 am.

 Inner-city buses are quite frequent and stop between every 5 to 15 minutes.
 Outer suburbs are not so lucky as you may have to wait up to an hour between services – so planning your trips is necessary.
 Also, be aware that buses with X or L in the number may be express buses and are likely to shoot by your stop if you aren’t paying attention.
 Always check with the driver to make sure you can be dropped off as expected.